tomjoht/learnapidoc/_includes/content/activities/create_swaggerui_display.md

     url: "openapi_sunrise_sunset.yml",
     ```

-7. View the index.html file locally in your browser.
+7. View the `index.html` file locally in your browser.
 Note that Chrome's security restrictions (CORS objections) prevent you from viewing the Swagger UI file locally.
 You have several workarounds:

-    *  View the file locally using [Firefox](https://www.mozilla.org/en-US/firefox/new/).
+    *  View the file locally using [Firefox](https://www.mozilla.org/en-US/firefox/new/) (this is the easiest way).
-    *  Use the hosted URL for [openapi_openweathermap.yml](https://idratherbewriting.com/learnapidoc/docs/rest_api_specifications/openapi_openweathermap.yml) or [openapi_sunrise_sunset.yml](https://idratherbewriting.com/learnapidoc/assets/files/swagger-sunrise-sunset/openapi_sunrise_sunset.yml).
+    *  Use the hosted online URL for [openapi_openweathermap.yml](https://idratherbewriting.com/learnapidoc/docs/rest_api_specifications/openapi_openweathermap.yml) or [openapi_sunrise_sunset.yml](https://idratherbewriting.com/learnapidoc/assets/files/swagger-sunrise-sunset/openapi_sunrise_sunset.yml).
 (Right-click the link and select **Copy Link Address**.)
     *  Upload the **dist** folder to a web server and view it there.
     *  Put the YAML file onto a public [GitHub Gist](https://gist.github.com/) and then click **Raw**.
 Use the URL for this Gist.
     *  Use a local server such as [simple local HTTP server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server).

 When you're ready to publish your Swagger UI file, you simply upload the folder to a web server and go to the **index.html** file.
-For example, if you called your directory **dist** (leaving it unchanged), you would go to **http://myserver.com/dist**.
+For example, if you called your directory **dist** (leaving it unchanged), you would go to **http://myserver.com/dist/**.
 (You can change the "dist" folder name to whatever you want.)

 {: .tip}
 For more instructions in working with Swagger UI, see the [Swagger.io docs](https://swagger.io/docs/open-source-tools/swagger-ui/usage/installation/).